SohKa/build.labriqueinter.net/README.md

 ### With YunoHost Testing

-The stable version of YunoHost is installed by default, but you can install the testing one, adding this option to the call of *build.sh*:
+The stable version of YunoHost is installed by default, but you can install the testing one, adding this option to the call of *src/build.sh*:

 ```shell
 -d testing